-This is controversial, but it will help you choose the best standing desk.
+This article is controversial, but it will help you choose the best standing desk.
 Let’s face it, most reviews are full of BS.
 They are either fake or incentivised.

 The reviewers don’t tell you that their recommendations are determined by the commission they get from the manufacturer.